llancruzz/share-story/TESTING.md

 ### Likes

-Option to like/unlike haikus (authenticated users only).
+Option to like/unlike posts (authenticated users only).

 | Testing | Test # | Steps | Expected Outcome | Results |
 | - | - | - | - | - |